One Month Thailand Itinerary

 • Catch the sunset at Mango Bay Viewpoint

-• Explore Krabi town and enjoy night market eats
+• Explore Krabi town and visit the night market

 • Take a day trip to the beach town of Ao Nang